How a Librarian Might Use SUNCAT

 Task 1: Larry prepares to gather the contents of the list in the library reserve collection so that they are available for as many students as possible.
 Much of the content on the list consists of journal articles.
 The references are very basic and most are incomplete.
 None of them have ISSNs.
 Larry knows about SUNCAT from the latest issue of the CILIP UPDATE newsletter.
 He is delighted to find that he can readily verify, and thus amend the journal titles on the list, and by including the relevant ISSN, he can put in the order for copies of the articles that the LRC does not itself hold.
 Job done.

-Maggie Braid wears two serials hats: she is both responsible for serials acquisitions and for ensuring that serials are well catered for within the library system; she once managed a separate serials list.
+Maggie Braid wears two serials hats: she is both responsible for serials acquisitions and for ensuring that serials are easily accessible from the library catalogue and website.
 She also shares some responsibility for ILL, now re-named again as eDoc.
 She has two major tasks ahead of her.
 One is preparation for the annual devolved budgeting exercise.
 The other is this email from her Chief about SUNCAT that supposedly offers a way to upgrade the quality of the serials records in the library catalogue.
-"About time someone took serials seriously", she thinks to herself, "but where do we find the time to re-catalogue?"
+"About time someone took serials seriously", she thinks to herself, "but where do we find the time for retro-conversion?"

 Task 1: She reads on, taking in the sentence about "user-friendly, cost-effective...", to click on http://www.suncat.ac.uk.
 From a quick read of the relevant webpages, she is relieved to read that this might be much better than she had feared.
 True, she has to set aside time to have the library systems people export the serials records into a file, but this can be done.
-She then has to work with the relevant SUNCAT bibliographic team to describe her data and specify conversion routines to normalise them for storage and display in SUNCAT.
-True, she then has to use ftp.
-True, she then has to take time to review and verify the matches of records.
 But in return she has access to quality MARC21 records, complete with ISSN and with Library of Congress subject headings.
-Brilliant
+Brilliant!